 Different situations beyond our control may force us to postpone, cancel or end a trip prematurely.
 With insurance that covers you in the event of trip cancellation or interruption, you’ll be able to get reimbursed for all prepaid, non-refundable travel expenses.
 This includes the cost of accommodations, transportation and activities.

 - Insurance covering baggage loss or theft

 This insurance allows you to obtain reimbursement in the event of loss, theft or vandalism.
 Your coverage is added to the one offered by the Air Passenger Bill of Rights (Air Passenger Protection Regulations) in the event of damage sustained while travelling by plane.

 *Since March 12, 2020, the Trip Cancellation or Interruption insurance no longer covers COVID-19 because we consider it to be a known and uninsurable cause.
 For more information, please see our FAQ on the COVID-19 pandemic.

 Québec Blue Cross® offers several travel insurance options to allow you to maintain your peace of mind throughout your stay.
-Depending on the type of trip you plan to take, find the coverage that best meets your needs by getting a free online travel insurance quote or by asking your travel advisor or your insurance broker.
+Depending on the type of trip you plan to take, find the coverage that best meets your needs by getting a free online travel insurance quote.